HMoana/Nesia-the-chatbot/Client/README.md

 - Integration of an Amazon Lex Chatbot with a React frontend using AWS-SDK and an Express API.
 - Fully customized chatbot user interface.
 - Mobile responsive landing page and user interface.
+- Refactored code to simplify and maintain code for next development cycle.

 ---

 ### **Future improvements:**

-- Refactor code to simplify, maintain and debug code on the client side (frontend).
+- Continue to improve the code refactoring and code smells.

 ---